 Our Epidural Currency 2012 - present

-The collection of works on paper fuses images of human organs with budding flowers, ribbons and butterflies to appear as a singular functioning unit.
+To accomplish this the highly detailed color pencil drawings fuses images of human organs with budding flowers, ribbons and butterflies to appear as a singular functioning unit.
 These drawn objects attempt to both recognize the inevitable connection between nature and the human body, as well as identify their awkward and alien-like relationship in our current time.

 Fam Farm 2010 - present